Q: What is Eco-Friendly Water Cremation?

 With flame cremation we offer only private cremation — your pet will be the only pet in the crematorium.

-With eco-friendly water cremation pets are partitioned — they are placed in a cradle in their own completely with a steel ID tag.
-Multiple pets are cremated at the same time but bones are not mixed.
-You will still receive only your pet’s cremated remains.
+With eco-friendly water cremation pets are partitioned — they are placed in a cradle in their own compartment with a steel ID tag.
+You will receive only your pet’s cremated remains.

 Water cremation takes a little longer.
 The process itself takes about 20 hours, and then there is a multi-day drying time.
 We offer a 7-day guarantee.

 The cremated remains created by water cremation are softer and finer than those created by flame cremation.
-Water cremation also generates about 20% more cremated remains than flame cremation.
+Also, due to the fact that flame cremation is more destructive, water cremation generates 20% more cremated remains than flame cremation.